Read about the impact we have on supporting people with brain injuries and other neurological conditions

 In 2021, Brainkind launched a new Brain Injury Awareness training programme, ‘Ask, Understand, Adapt’.

-This is available to all healthcare prison and probation staff in England and Wales.
+This is available to all Ministry of Justice staff in England and Wales, found on the myLearning platform.

 The training is designed to help practitioners identify and support those who may have a brain injury, and it gives examples of how a brain injury may present within prison and probation settings.